gin-gonic/website/README.md

 - Create one pull request

 Make any changes you want in your fork, and when you are ready to send those changes to us, go to your fork and create a new pull request to let us know about it.
+You can also add a comment and a topic describing what changes you have made.

 - Merge the pull request